speechAndBrains/session1/README.md

 # Session1 - Sunday Morning Stats

 This a statistics tutorial written as a Python app using the Dash package.
-It allows students to understand the basic statistics concept of means, variance and standard deviation.
+It teaches students the basic statistics concept of means, variance and standard deviation.
 It also introduces the concept of probability distributions.

 You can access the application here: https://sundaystats1.herokuapp.com